 Sue: Well, I guess that answers that question, then.

-When the Brigadier finally makes it to the village, just in time deliver one of his most famous lines – “Chap with the wings, there.
-Five rounds rapid” – Sue doesn’t react at all.
+The Brigadier delivers one of his most famous lines – “Chap with the wings, there.
+Five rounds rapid!” – but Sue couldn’t care less.

 Sue: Benton and Yates should have been given their own spin-off series.
-It could have been like The Professionals, but with more sexual tension.
-Actually, that’s a point – where is Torchwood when all this is going on?
+It would have been like The Professionals, but with more sexual tension.
+Actually, that reminds me: where are Torchwood when all this is going on?
 You’d have thought this would have been right up their street.

 Sue: The Doctor just referred to Hitler as a bounder.
 That’s almost as bad as calling the 911 terrorists “folks”.

-Sue: Could somebody please give Azal a tissue – he’s dribbling all over himself.
+Sue: Could someone please give Azal a tissue?
+He’s dribbling all over himself.

-UNIT try – and fail – to take on Bok (“Just imagine how rubbish they’d be against a Weeping Angel”), so Benton brings out the heavy artillery.
+UNIT try – and fail – to take out Bok (“Just imagine how rubbish they’d be against a Weeping Angel…”), so Benton brings out the heavy artillery.

-Azal attacks the Doctor, but Jo throws herself in front of the psychic bullet.
+Azal assaults the Doctor, but Jo throws herself in front of the psychic bullet.
 Azal takes this very badly indeed.

 Sue: I’m sorry, but I can’t understand a word he’s saying.

-When the Doctor explains that Azal was killed by Jo’s irrationality, Sue decides to ignore the sexist connotations and she focuses on the positive instead.
+When the Doctor explains that Azal was killed thanks to Jo’s irrational behaviour, Sue ignores the sexist undercurrent and decides to focus on the positive instead.

-Sue: So Jo saved the entire world, then?
-If the Doctor is nasty to her again, I’m going to stop watching this rubbish.
+Sue: So Jo saved the entire world yet again, then?
+If the Doctor is nasty to her ever again, I’m going to stop watching this rubbish.

 Benton apprehends the Master on the village green.